 A good night’s sleep is just as important, if not more important than diet and exercise when it comes to living your healthiest life.
 Sleep improves immunity, lowers the risk of disease, and is even linked with losing weight and maintaining a healthy weight.
 So, how you do start sleeping better and experiencing all these incredible benefits?

 Understanding good sleep starts with understanding the importance of the perfect mattress for your body type and the different stages of sleep, most importantly, rapid eye movement, or REM sleep.
-Read below for everything you need to know about how the right mattress can change the stages of sleep and improve your overall sleep habits today!
+Read below for everything you need to know about how the right mattress can change the stages of sleep, improve your overall sleep habits, and put an end to any sleeping disorder!

 Stage one of sleep is a non-rapid eye movement (NREM) stage.
 It is also known as the transitional phase because a person is in and out of consciousness.